Table of contents:

 In this regard, offering just two languages—the native language of your primary market plus English for international customers—seems like the sweet spot.
 It’s affordable, easy to maintain, and covers most potential customers.
 In our case, we chose English as our main language and German, our local language, as the secondary one.

-What types of translation plugins are there?
+Different types of translation plugins.

 These dynamic translators can be further divided into two subcategories:

 1. Cloud-based services (SaaS) that use their own servers, such as Weglot, GTranslate, and Linguise.
-These are incredibly easy to use and don’t put a strain on your server.
-The main issue is that you don’t own your translations; you can only use them as long as you pay for the service.
-If the company disappears, your translations could be gone.
+These are incredibly easy to use and don’t put any strain on your server.
+The main issue hoverwer is the fact that you don’t own your translations; you can only use them as long as you pay for the service.
+If the company goes bankrupt, disappears or something else happens, your translations are probably gone.

 How does TranslatePress work?